circumspect/White-Rabbit/docs/source/user-guide/quick-start.rst

 End of game
 -----------

 At the end of the game, you may wish to allow your players to see the other characters' clues and messages.
 To do this, run ``!show_all``.
+(Note that this command is only available to those with admin permissions on the server.)

 You can also export the game content to a PDF using ``!pdf``.
 This will create a folder titled "exports" in the bot's root directory, where you can find the .pdf file.